ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparent Statements and Receipts {#Receipt}

-When a Signed Statement is registered by a TS a Transparent Statement is created.
+When a Signed Statement is registered by a Transparency Service a Transparent Statement is created.
 This Transparent Statement consists of the Signed Statement and a Receipt.
 Receipts are based on COSE Signed Merkle Tree Proofs ({{-COMETRE}}) with an additional wrapper structure that adds the following information:

-- version: Receipt version number; MUST be set to `0` for implementation of this document.
+- version: Receipt version number; MUST be set to `0` for the current implementation of this document
 - ts_identifier: The DID of the Transparency Service that issued the Receipt.
-Verifiers MAY use this DID as a key discovery mechanism to verify the Receipt; in this case the verification is the same as for Signed Statement and the signer MAY include the `kid` header parameter.
+Verifiers MAY use this DID as a key discovery mechanism to verify the Receipt.
+The verification is the same for Signed Statement and the signer MAY include the `kid` header parameter.
 Verifiers MUST support the `did:web` method, all other methods are optional.

-We also introduce the following requirements for the COSE signature of the Merkle Root:
+The following requirements for the COSE signature of the Merkle Root are added:

-- The SCITT version header MUST be included and its value match the `version` field of the Receipt structure.
+- The SCITT version header MUST be included and its value match the `version` field of the Receipt structure
-- The DID of issuer header (like in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure.
+- The DID of issuer header (in Signed Statements) MUST be included and its value match the `ts_identifier` field of the Receipt structure
-- TS MAY include the Registration policy info header to indicate to verifiers what policies have been applied at the registration of this Statement.
+- Transparency Service MAY include the Registration policy info header to indicate to verifiers what policies have been applied at the registration of this Statement
-- Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of TS and Registration Policy) MUST be marked critical.
+- Since {{-COMETRE}} uses optional headers, the `crit` header (id: 2) MUST be included and all SCITT-specific headers (version, DID of Transparency Service and Registration Policy) MUST be marked critical

-The TS may include the registration time to help verifiers decide about the trustworthiness of the Transparent Statement.
+The Transparency Service may include the registration time to help verifiers decide about the trustworthiness of the Transparent Statement.
-The registration time is defined as the timestamp at which the TS has added this Signed Statement to its Registry.
+The registration time is defined as the timestamp at which the Transparency Service has added this Signed Statement to its Registry.

 ~~~ cddl
 Receipt = [